FreifunkBremen/yanic/docs/docs_configuration.md

 ## [[nodes.output.geojson]]
 {% method %}
-The geojson output is a minimal output of a geojson file which contains the location data of all monitored nodes to be used in tools to visualize the online nodes.
+The geojson output produces a geojson file which contains the location data of all monitored nodes to be used to visualize the location of the nodes.
+It is optimized to be used with [UMap](https://github.com/umap-project/umap) but should work with other tools as well.
 {% sample lang="toml" %}
 ```toml
 [[nodes.output.geojson]]